 NAICS Code: 722410, SIC Code: 5813

 Bars and Nightclubs are an important segment of the U.S. hospitality industry with a notable impact on the U.S. economy.
-Statista reports an industry revenue of approximately $19.9 billion dollar industry revenue across an estimated 62,500 locations.
+Statista reports a 2021 industry revenue of approximately $247.3 billion dollar industry revenue across an estimated 67,000 locations.

 The following Bar and Nightclub industry summary is from First Research which also sells a full version of this report.

 - “Companies in this industry sell alcoholic beverages for on-premises consumption and may also offer limited food service.
 The industry mostly consists of small, single-location businesses, as inconsistent liquor laws make it harder to operate establishments in multiple states or countries.
-Some larger US-based bar chains include World of Beer, McMenamins, and Winking Lizard Taverns.
-Top-grossing nightclubs Marquee, Tao, and Lavo each have locations in New York City and Las Vegas.
-Leading companies in the less-fragmented UK market include pub operators Ei Group and Punch Taverns, as well as the nightclub chain The Deltic Group.
+Some larger US-based bar chains include McMenamins, Winking Lizard Tavern, and World of Beer.
+Top-grossing nightclubs LAVO Nightclub, Marquee Nightclub, and Tao Downtown Nightclub each have locations in New York City and Las Vegas.
+Leading companies in the less-fragmented UK market include pub operators Punch Pubs & Co and Stonegate Group, as well as the nightclub chain REKOM UK.

 - Competitive Landscape: Personal income and entertainment preferences drive demand.
 The profitability of individual companies depends on the ability to drive traffic and develop a loyal clientele.”

-These bar market insights are from from Euromonitor which sells a full version of their report.
+These Cafés/Bars market insights are from from Euromonitor which sells a full version of their report.